 Section 20 of the Insurance (Vehicle) Act sets out how claims should proceed against uninsured or underinsured drivers when those drivers are at fault for an accident.

-If you know the identity driver who caused your accident, then written notice should be provided to ICBC as soon as possible.
-In these types of claims, ICBC may negotiate with you to settle the claim or proceed to trial in lieu of the uninsured or underinsured driver.
-Compensation may include pain and suffering, past and future medical expenses, wage loss, and reduction in future earning capacity.
+If you know the identity of the driver who caused your accident, then you should provide written notice to ICBC as soon as possible.
+In these circumstances, ICBC may negotiate with you to settle the claim or proceed to trial in lieu of the uninsured or underinsured driver.
+Compensation may include pain and suffering, past and future medical expenses, loss of housekeeping ability damages, wage loss, and reduction in future earning capacity.

 Claiming for an amount in excess of $200,000 is complicated and will require an injured party to show that he or she has made efforts to collect compensation from the at-fault motorist.
-If you can show that the at-fault driver cannot pay the amount even after the matter has gone to trial, then you can proceed against ICBC for payment under underinsured motorist protection (often called “UMP”) through an arbitration process.
-UMP claims are complicated and should likely be handled by a lawyer.
+If you can show that the at-fault driver cannot pay the amount even after the matter has gone to trial, then you can proceed in arbitration against ICBC for payment under underinsured motorist protection (often called “UMP”).

 In hit-and-run car accidents, you must take certain steps under the Insurance (Vehicle) Act to prove that the accident occurred and that you have made all reasonable efforts to identify the hit-and-run driver.
 You must provide written notice to ICBC about the accident as soon as possible, but no more than six months after the accident occurred.